tgvaughan/icytree/manual/manual.md

 or Transmission Tree), the horizontal position of nodes corresponds to the time at which the corresponding event occurred.
 These times are visible in the edge statistics box that appears when the mouse cursor is moved over individual edges.
-IcyTree can addiionally display a horizontal axis to make it easier to see at a glance when these events occurred.
+IcyTree can additionally display a horizontal axis to make it easier to see at a glance when these events occurred.

 To turn the axis on, select either "Age" or "Forwards Time" from the